stephanbogner/Link-Preview-for-Social-Networks-from-Kirbytext/README.md

-# Generate Link Preview for Social Networks from Kirby Markdown
+# Link Preview for Social Networks from Kirbytext

 ![Result of using social meta tags](assets/meta-tags.png)

 ## About
-This code is written for the [Kirby CMS](getkirby.com) to generate the social media meta tags.
-This results in having a nice preview when posting a link on Facebook, Twitter, Linked and more!
+This code is written for the [Kirby CMS](getkirby.com) to generate social media meta tags.
+This results in having a nice preview when posting a link on Facebook, Twitter, LinkedIn and more!
 (See example above)

 I wrote this script for publishing a project called [robutter](http://stephanbogner.de/projects/robutter).